kungcn/Data_Structure/README.md

 --> Data_Structure

 ----> Queue_C: achieve queue with cyclic array.
 (Therefore, Queue_D doesn't exist.)

+----> Queue_Stack: achieve queue with two stacks but here I just use STL to do it.
+It'd be better if I use the stack class written by myself.
 ## UI
 try to finish it after finishing all data structures I have learned.

+## Forget to commit day
+1. 2016.01.25 忘记更新